haruki-sugarsun/hacky-helper-crx/taskdocs/parking_lot.md

 We have unstructured, just-idea notes here:

-- Drag-n-Drop for Tab Migrations.
 - Tabs UI updates based on the window/tabs/sessions(open tabs/saved bookmarks) updates.
 - Use some webfont for emojis?
 - Make sure to generate keywords only for the generateKeywords function maybe by specifiying JSON output? -　Show the current LLMTasks status in the popup? e.g. number of the pending tasks, currently-running task etc.
 - Open the sidepanel from popup.
 - Hot key to trigger the sidepanel feature?
 - Keeping pinned tabs feature following the active window.
 Refer the old Hacky-Tab-Enhancer impl.
-- Support migrate to a closed Named Session.
-We may update the existing UI in Tabs UI or Popup with a search for named sessions.
 - Improve session restoration on browser start.
 We can refer the sessionId in URL, but it is not working well yet.
 - Action label for "force sync" session should say "to Backend".
 - Replace the new-tab-page with the minimal UI like Tabs UI. ref: https://developer.chrome.com/docs/extensions/develop/ui/override-chrome-pages?hl=ja